valkey-io/valkey-glide/go/DEVELOPER.md

 # Developer Guide

-This document describes how to set up your development environment to build and test the GLIDE for Redis Go wrapper.
+This document describes how to set up your development environment to build and test the Valkey GLIDE Go wrapper.

 ### Development Overview

 We're excited to share that the GLIDE Go client is currently in development!
 However, it's important to note that this client is a work in progress and is not yet complete or fully tested.
 Your contributions and feedback are highly encouraged as we work towards refining and improving this implementation.
 Thank you for your interest and understanding as we continue to develop this Go wrapper.

-The GLIDE for Redis Go wrapper consists of both Go and Rust code.
+The Valkey GLIDE Go wrapper consists of both Go and Rust code.
 The Go and Rust components communicate in two ways:
 1. Using the [protobuf](https://github.com/protocolbuffers/protobuf) protocol.
 2. Using shared C objects. [cgo](https://pkg.go.dev/cmd/cgo) is used to interact with the C objects from Go code.